Smitpatel2000/Autoware-Android-Project/README.md

 # Autoware-Android-Project
- An app to book services online.
+ An app to collabrate the consumers and Service Station Owners to book and manage services.